Ankita-Wasekar/Job-Career-Insights/README.md

-# Job-Career-Insights
-Prepared detailed analysis and Visualization in PowerBI 📊 Students Job & Career Insights – Power BI Dashboard 🔍 Overview
+ 📊 Students Job & Career Insights – Power BI Dashboard 🔍 Overview
 This dashboard provides insights into student employment trends, including performance, skills, job satisfaction, salary, and more.
 It's designed for use by career counselors, educators, and HR professionals.